 Legend for Reverse of this Document - ^ Meets 4th Science requirement; approved by Board of Regents. - ~ Meets 4th Math or World Language requirement for high school graduation.
-Two Computer Science courses from the same pathway will satisfy two years of sequenced foreign language courses for USG Admissions. - multiple integrated credit can be earned upon completion of pathway. - " Embedded credit earned upon completion of course.
-The Hall County Board of Education is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, age, religion, handicapping condition, or sex in its educational programs or employment.
+Two Computer Science courses from the same pathway will satisfy two years of sequenced foreign language courses for USG Admissions. - n Integrated credit can be earned upon completion of pathway. - " Embedded credit earned upon completion of course.

-2024-2025 CTAE CareerPathway Offerings Cherokee Bluff High School
+2025-2026 CTAE CareerPathway Offerings Cherokee Bluff High School